OVERVIEW

 What Does a Banker Do?

-Personal bankers often work in small retail banking branches and assist clients with their financial requirements.
+Personal bankers often work in small retail bank branches and help clients with their financial needs, helping them build financial literacy and confidence.
 The responsibilities of a personal banker include:

-• Assisting clients with retirement and college planning.
+- Assisting clients with retirement and college savings plans

-• Working with large companies to sell loans.
+- Working with large companies to provide loans

-• Evaluating risk levels when accepting large deposits.
+- Evaluating financial risk when accepting large deposits or extending credit

 Whether working in personal, commercial, or investment positions, the main goal of bankers is to meet the financial goals of customers and clients while protecting the interests of the bank.